 There is an extensive list of programs and organizations which provide additional cost assistance outside of medication.
 Organizations, such as the Young Survival Coalition and the American Cancer Society, provide access assistance to food, travel, lodging, wigs, childcare and support networks.
 In addition, state-specific assistance programs are available for cancer patients.
 For example, Georgia has a state-sponsored financial assistance program for women diagnosed with breast or cervical cancer.

 Patient advocates support patients throughout the treatment process and beyond.
 As behind-the-scene champions, they are experienced in all types of financial assistance, most of which may not be public knowledge.
 Patient advocates do the heavy lifting to determine the best assistance options to fit patients' needs, get them enrolled quickly and easily and provide peace of mind.
 Patient advocates must be well-informed and knowledgeable about the vast selection of financial aid programs to choose the best option for the patient and ensure that no patient is left behind.

 Leverage External Resources

 While many patient advocacy teams work directly with their designated health system, teams from coalitions, such as the National Association of Medication Access and Patient Advocacy (NAMAPA), are also devoted to helping patient advocates with knowledge and resources.

-In addition, medical financial aid platforms like Atlas can consolidate all aid programs in one place, while streamlining the matching and enrollment processes, so that patient advocates can do more for their patients every day.
+In addition, medical financial aid platforms like Atlas can consolidate all aid programs in one place while streamlining the matching and enrollment processes so patient advocates can do more for their patients every day.